Last updated on April 28, 2021 at 11:43

 Chronic renal failure’s effect on non-excretory renal functions

-When nephrons stop functioning and die will the kidney as a whole be affected.
+When nephrons stop functioning and die the kidney as a whole will be affected.
 Renal parenchyme will be lost, where most of the non-excretory functions lie.

 Renoparenchymal hypertension occurs due to deficiency of the renal depressor system and in the late stages will there also be increased blood volume due to increased sodium retention.
 This further progresses the renal damage (see above) and also progresses other diseases, like left ventricular failure, ischaemic heart disease and atherosclerosis, which may have been important in causing the CRF in the first place.